FRC-1294/git-lectures/assignments/assign1/Assign1.md

 There is a bug in **ai.js** file.
 The defect prevent the AI player to win all the time.
 This assignment ask students to fix it in his/her own git branch.
 The expected workflow is

-- Use **git clone command** to fet the latest code from [https://github.com/FRC-1294/git-lectures](https://github.com/FRC-1294/git-lectures)
+- Use **git clone command** to fetch the latest code from [https://github.com/FRC-1294/git-lectures](https://github.com/FRC-1294/git-lectures)

         git clone git@github.com:FRC-1294/git-lectures.git assign1